8919623600/manu_terraform/README.md

 - on root module on main file inside ec2 block declare that output
 - then on ec2 module declare a empty variable and pass that variable on sg id

+## dynamic blocks
+suppose we have multi ingress to attach in security groups